Walmart mandates vaccines for workers at headquarters

 In a separate memo sent to employees who work at the company headquarters, Doug McMillon, president and CEO of Walmart Inc., wrote, “The virus is not over, and the delta variant has led to an increase in infection rates across much of the U.S."

-Pope told The Associated Press that the retailer has seen a “positive response" to the first financial incentive and is anticipating the sweetened perk will drive a similar response from workers.
+The retailer has seen a “positive response" to the first financial incentive and is anticipating the sweetened perk will drive a similar response from workers, Pope said.

 When asked why frontline workers won't be required to get the vaccine, Pope said that its approach with its large number of workers in frontline facilities has been “to inform them, encourage them, make it easy and to reward then financially for choosing to receive the vaccine."